Ralph (singer): 2017–2018: Ralph and A Good Girl

-2019–present: Flashbacks & Fantasies
+2019–2021: Flashbacks & Fantasies

 On June 19, 2019, Ralph announced a new single titled "Gravity", which was released as the lead single for her second EP, Flashbacks & Fantasies, on July 3.
 An animated music video for the song premiered on July 4.
 It was made by artist Amika Cooper and features drawings of Ralph in space.
 As of January 2020, "Gravity" became the singer's first song to reach the top 20 on Mediabase's Canada Top 40 chart peaking at number 20.
 To date, it has also peaked at number 23 on Nielsen's Canada CHR/Top 40 chart.
 On July 19, 2019, Australian singer Hopium released the single "Scorpio", which features Ralph.
 On August 1, the singer announced "No Muss No Fuss" as the second single, which was released on August 14, 2019, accompanied by a music video directed by Gemma Warren.
 From August 28 to September 19, Ralph served as an opening act for Carly Rae Jepsen during the Canadian concerts for The Dedicated Tour.
 A third single, "Last Time," was released on October 2, 2019.